IsaacWeber1/scraper_module/README.md

        runner.save_all()
    ```

-    For running just a single spider, you can use a run_single script like this:
+  If you wish to run one spider at a time, you can use a run_single script like this:
    ```python
    # run_single.py
    import os